tqzamf/pnx8950-nanoboot/README.md

 setenv mtdparts mtdparts=nxp-0:16k(FlashReader)ro,512k(U-Boot)ro,32k(Env),32k(bbt),4512k(Linux),45M(ROMFS),14M(WinCE1),16k(info)
 ```

-note that while the WinCE1 image is ~26MB, it can be compressed down to <13MB when loading it from the U-Boot image.
+note that while the WinCE1 image is ~26MB, it will be compressed down to <13MB when loading it from the U-Boot image.

 ### With both Windows CE images